abrasive/shairport/README.md

 Shairport 2.0 sort-of runs on Ubuntu 13.10 inside VMWare Fusion 6.0.3 on a Mac, but synchronisation does not work too well -- possibly because the soundcard is being emulated.
 Also, Shairport doesn't always start properly.
 Still being investigated, this.

-Please note that Shairport 2.0 works only with the ALSA back end.
+Shairport 2.0 works only with the ALSA back end.
 You can compile the other back ends in as you wish, but it definitely will not work properly with them.
 Maybe someday...

-There are lots of little changes, e.g. volume control profile, muting, autotools build control...
+One other change of note is that the Shairport 2.0 build process now uses autotools to examine and configure the build environment -- very important for cross compilation.
+All previous versions looked in the current system to determine which packages were available, instead of looking at what packages were available in the target system.

 Build Requirements
 ------------------